-Taxi:Taxis are readily available from ranks outside the arrivals areas of Terminals 1, 2 and 3.
+Taxi:Taxis pick up passengers from ranks outside Terminal 3.
 The ride into Copenhagen takes about 15 to 20 minutes, and prices start at around kr250.
 Taxis to Malmö are also available.

-A post office is situated between Terminals 2 and 3.
-Paid-for wireless internet (free for CPH Advantage members – free to join) is available throughout the terminals.
+Paid-for Wi-Fi (free for CPH Advantage members – free to join) is available throughout Copenhagen Airport.
 A number of self-service internet kiosks can be found in the transit areas of Terminals 2 and 3.

 There are plenty of bars, cafés and restaurants at Copenhagen Airport, offering everything from seafood to fast food.
 Places to eat include a restaurant serving Danish fare post-security in Terminal 3 and a couple of restaurants in the on-site Hilton Copenhagen Airport Hotel (tel: +45 3250 1501; www3.hilton.com).

-Shopping opportunities are plentiful in all terminals, with designer boutiques, newsagents and duty-free shops among the options.
+There are over 120 different stores at the airport, with designer boutiques, newsagents and duty-free shops among the many options.
 There is also a good selection of shops selling the best of Scandinavian fashion and design.
 A pre-order and pick-up service is available.